huderlem/porymap/docsrc/manual/editing-map-header.rst

     The weather that is running when entering the map.

 Type
     The type of map.
 This value is used by various things in the game engine.
-For example, in Ruby Version, running shoes can only be used when the map type is ``MAP_TYPE_INDOOR``.
+For example, in Ruby Version, running shoes cannot be used when the map type is ``MAP_TYPE_INDOOR``.

 Battle Scene
     Controls what graphics are used in battles.